FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 ```

 Batch processing uses the `/v2/op/update` endpoint with a payload with two
-attributes - `actionType=DELETE` means we will delete something from the context
+attributes - `actionType=delete` means we will delete something from the context
-and the `entities` attribute holds the `id` of the entities we wish to update.
+and the `entities` attribute holds the `id` of the entities we wish to delete.

-If any entity does not exist in the context, the result in an error response.
+If an entity does not exist in the context, the result will be an error response.

-### Batch Delete Multiple Attributes from a Data Entity
+### Batch Delete Multiple Attributes from an Entity

-This example uses the convenience batch processing endpoint to delete a series
+This example uses the convenience batch processing endpoint to delete some
-of attributes from an available **Product** entity.
+attributes from a **Product** entity.

 #### 22 Request: